luks-m/procedural_generation/README.md

 - The ```make``` command
 - canvas package
 - jest package
+- browserify package
 - Standard JS libraries

 # How to produce an image

 Open the image.js file in the src directory.
 Uncomment a generators or a filters between line 35 and line 884.
-Write the variable name og the generator /filter choiced as input of the function "generators.generate(...)" line 907.
+Write the variable name or the chosen generator / filter as input of the function "generators.generate(...)" line 907.
 Then go to the root of the project directory and run

 ```shell
 $ make exe
 ```
-to produce an the image as canvas.png on the project root
+to produce an the image as canvas.png in the project root directory

 else you can run